-Comments from the Black Diaspora University Group on the representation of Blacks in the Sanssouci Park
+Comments from former members of the Black Diaspora University Group on the representation of Blacks in the Sanssouci Park

 Sonja: I have been studying for a teaching degree at the University of Potsdam and am about to complete my Masters.
 I am also a co-founder of the Black diaspora university group and actively campaign against racism and discrimination.

 Angelo: My name is Angelo Camufingo.
 I study at the University of Potsdam.
 I am also a professional consultant for anti-racism.
 My work deals with post-, de-, anti-colonial, anti-racist and intersectional issues and approaches.
 I am also diversity and inclusion consultant and activist in the #BlackLivesMatter movement.

 PP: Do you remember the first time you came across the so-called M*Rotary?
 What were your feelings upon the sight of these statues?